bis-uni-oldenburg/alma-spine-label-printing/README.md

 <strong>The application consists of the following components:</strong>
 - A (potentially cronjob-triggered) daily request for newly inventoried items via the Analytics API (returning the item barcodes).
+- A web frontend to define and print custom spine labels.
 - A Bibs API request for each barcode returning the item details needed for the label (which are: call number, alternative call number, author, title).
 - Parsing and formatting call number, title, and author information to fit in the spine labels.
 - Generating ZPL (Zebra Programming Language) print commands for each label.